tkephart96/project_zillow/README.md

 #### Takeaways and Key Findings

-* There is a correlation between each feature (area, beds, baths, and rooms) with property value
-* Area seemed to be the most correlated feature and models worked best with it included

-#### Recommendations

-* Make sure that area is included and accurate when a property is added for best predictions
+* The younger the property the better for property value
+* The bigger the living area the bigger the property value
+* Location matters for property value
+* Model still needs improvement

-#### Next Steps
+### Recommendations and Next Steps

+* It would nice to have the data to check if the included appliances or the type of heating services (gas or electric) of the property would affect property value
-* Given more time I could check other features such as location to hopefully get more insights and build a better model
+* More time is needed to work on features to better improve the model
+    - latitude and longitude could hopefully give insights into cities and neighborhoods with higher or lower property values
+    - pools and garages could also be looked into